santhoshmeda/iot-310/week2/lab2/README.md

     - An **image** in the Docker context is the binary file that contains your code, your code packages, and any system level dependencies.
     - A **container** is an instance of an image.
     - Containers don't require resource allocation upfront similar to how VMs do, however you can set resource limits per container.
+    - The best analogy for containers vs. VMs is:
+        - VMs are like houses, Containers are apartments

 ## DockerHub Overview